 The roasting stage of the chocolate-making process is extremely important in order to guarantee the best-tasting chocolate for which Domori is constantly striving.
 A higher roasting temperature would result in dispersing the inner flavors of fine cacao and, even worse, in imparting over-roasted or even burnt notes to the chocolate.

 It is easy to apply the Domori short formula when making chocolate at home.

 Domori only uses two ingredients in its dark chocolates: cocoa nibs and cane sugar, and this is what we advise for you to use to preserve all of the incredible natural aromatic profiles of the different Domori nibs.

 The recipes we advise using only have two ingredients.
-They are straightforward, as simplicity in chocolate-making, in our eyes, is the only way to achieve the best results.
+They are straightforward, as simplicity in chocolate-making, in our eyes, is the way to achieve the best results.

 To choose the recipe that best answers your needs, choose the percentage you would like your chocolate to be (70/80/90/100%) and the amount you would like to produce.
-The table below will help you out with ingredient quantity.
-For production tips and information, please see thePremier Chocolate Refiner Instruction Manual.
+For recipes, production tips and information, please see thePremier Chocolate Refiner Instruction Manual or visit theRecipe Section.